rogerjbos/web_rogerjbos/content/linux.md

 * `tar czf <tarred name.tar.gz> *.txt` would tar and gzip and all the .txt files in the working directory into a tar.gz file.
 * `tar xzf <tarred name.tar.gz>` would decompress the .tar.gz file.

+#### Formatting & Mounting
+* `ls -l /dev/disk/by-uuid/` will show all the disks with their respective unique id.
+A usb drive will usually show up as /dev/sda1.
+* `sudo umount` will unmount it (if it is already mounted)
+* `sudo mkfs.ext4 /dev/sda1` will format the usb drive at `/dev/sda1`.  `mkfs.ext4` is for linux format and `mkfs.vfat` would be for windows format.

 #### Other / Misc
 * `history` shows a list of previous commands.
 What's nice is that you can re-run any command by using the bang operator and the line number (i.e. `!5`).
 You can clear the history using `history -c`.
 * `ps aux | grep <program name>` to get a list of the **P**rocess **S**tate and ids (pid) for **A**ll **U**ser e**X**ecutables.